waozixyz/waozixyz/src/writings/life-rpg.md

 One of these items I would indulge myself with my tokens is smoking my pipe.
 With this strategy I managed to keep building my routine and keep my consumption balanced.

-At other times when I was not consuming I would reward myself with playtime or watch time. paying tokens to watch 2 episodes or play a videogame for 2 hours.
+At other times when I was not consuming I would reward myself with playtime or watch time.
+Paying tokens to watch an episode or play a videogame for an hour.

 ![My life RPG setup in Portugal](../assets/life-rpg/liferpg_setup_pt.jpg)
 > Life RPG setup in my Caravan while staying in Portugal